-- 2.4.2 The DSL should have the appropriate status and authority within the school to carry out the duties of the post.
-They should be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters.
-(See Keeping Children Safe in Education, Annex B) - 2.4.3 The activities of the DSL can be delegated to appropriately-trained deputies (Designated Personnel DP). - 2.4.4 The lead responsibility for child protection remains with the DSL and cannot be delegated. - 2.4.5 The DSL and DPs should undergo the two day training provided by the Education Child Protection Service - 2.4.6 This training should be updated every two years. - 2.4.7 In addition to the formal training set out above the DSL and DPs should refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually. - 2.4.8 Governing bodies should also ensure that every member of staff, paid and unpaid, and the governing body knows who the Designated Personnel are and the procedures for passing on concerns from the point of induction.
+- 2.4.3 The activities of the DSL can be delegated to appropriately-trained deputies (Designated Personnel, DP). - 2.4.4 The lead responsibility for child protection remains with the DSL and cannot be delegated. - 2.4.5 The DSL and DPs should undergo the two day training provided by the Education Child Protection Service - 2.4.6 This training should be updated every two years. - 2.4.7 In addition to the formal training set out above the DSL and DPs should refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually. - 2.4.8 Governing bodies should also ensure that every member of staff, paid and unpaid, and the governing body knows who the Designated Personnel are and the procedures for passing on concerns from the point of induction. - 2.4.9 Keeping Children Safe in Education states "During term time the designated safeguarding lead (Or a deputy) should always be available (during school or college hours) for staff to discuss any safeguarding concerns.

-(All new staff and volunteers have an induction pack containing important safeguarding information)

-2.4.9 Keeping Children Safe in Education states "During term time the designated safeguarding lead (Or a deputy) should always be available (during school or college hours) for staff to discuss any safeguarding concerns.
 Whilst generally speaking the designated safeguarding lead (or deputy) would be expected to be available in person, it is a matter for individual schools and colleges to define what "available" means".

-You should set out here what your contingency/cover arrangements are

-- 2.4.10 Governing bodies should ensure that DSLs and DPs take advice from a child protection specialist when managing complex cases.
-The Designated Personnel have access to both the Advice Line run by the Education Child Protection Service and Children's Social Care.
+In the unlikely event that all four trained staff were unavailable then the Chair of Governors would contact a headteacher in the cluster of schools to ensure they could act as DSL.
+Usually this would be Benwick or Manea School. - 2.4.10 Governing bodies should ensure that DSLs and DPs take advice from a child protection specialist when managing complex cases.
+The Designated Personnel have access to professional consultations with staff working in the Multi-agency Safeguarding Hub (MASH).
 The Emergency Duty Team (out of hours) is also available.
-Contact numbers are found in Appendix B. - 2.4.11 Governing bodies should consider having a nominated governor for safeguarding and child protection who has undertaken appropriate training - 2.4.12 Governing bodies should ensure every member of staff and every governor knows: - the name of the designated person/s and their role - how to identify the signs of abuse and neglect - how to pass on and record concerns about a pupil - that they have an individual responsibility to be alert to the signs and indicators of abuse and for referring child protection concerns to the DSL/DP - that they have a responsibility to provide a safe environment in which children can learn - where to find the Inter Agency Procedures on the LSCB website

-- 2.4.13 Governing bodies should ensure that all staff members undergo safeguarding and child protection training at induction.
+Contact numbers are found in Appendix B. - 2.4.11 Governing bodies should consider having a nominated governor for safeguarding and child protection who has undertaken appropriate training - 2.4.12 Governing bodies should ensure every member of staff and every governor knows: - the name of the designated person/s and their role - how to identify the signs of abuse and neglect - how to pass on and record concerns about a pupil - that they have an individual responsibility to be alert to the signs and indicators of abuse and for referring child protection concerns to the DSL/DP - that they have a responsibility to provide a safe environment in which children can learn - where to find the Inter Agency Procedures on the LSCB website - 2.4.13 Governing bodies should ensure that all staff members undergo safeguarding and child protection training at induction.
 The training should be regularly updated.
-In addition all staff members should receive regular safeguarding and child protection updates as required but at least annually - 2.4.14 Governing bodies should ensure that all staff, paid and unpaid, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies - 2.4.15 Governing bodies should ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties in the school prospectus/brochure/website - 2.4.16 Governing bodies should ensure that this policy is available publicly either via the school website (you may include the website address here) or by other means.
+In addition all staff members should receive regular safeguarding and child protection updates as required but at least annually - 2.4.14 Governing bodies should ensure that all staff, paid and unpaid, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such

+- concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies - 2.4.15 Governing bodies should ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties in the school prospectus/brochure/website - 2.4.16 Governing bodies should ensure that this policy is available publicly either via the school website (you may include the website address here) or by other means.